FuelLabs/sway-standard-implementations/src14/owned_proxy/README.md

 ## Manual utility scripts

 This project does provide some [simple Rust scripts](./scripts/README.md) as examples for basic deployment and interaction functionality.
-However; this is NOT the recommended way of utilising the [Owned Proxy Contract](./contract/src/main.sw).
+However; this is NOT the recommended way of utilizing the [Owned Proxy Contract](./contract/src/main.sw).